Best Guitar Amp for Pedals? (our top pick)

 You might have noticed that we didn't recommend any solid state amps in this list.
 That's not because solid state amps can't work well with pedals, but rather because we've prioritized tone quality instead of features.
 Generally speaking, tone quality tends to be better with tube amps.

+Solid state amps often provide more features and flexibility, while tube amps will offer less features but provide a higher-quality base tone.
 If you're bringing your own pedals to the table, we want to target amps that do just a couple of things really well.
+Usually that's going to be a tube amp.

 Read more: Best solid state amps